p0wen/puffins/TESTING.md

 - project was posted into #peer-code-review group from Code Institute to gather feedback
 - interessting bugs were documented during development as a reference

+# Table of Content

+--> INSERT TABLE OF CONTENT

 # Manual Test Cycles

 ## 1. Test Navbar